ahaywood/Web-Interactivity-and-Engagement/chapter-5/index.md

 #### 2. [Drupal](http://en.wikipedia.org/wiki/Drupal)

-**Description:** “It is used as a back-end framework for at least 2.1% of all Web sites worldwide ranging from personal blogs to corporate, political, and government sites including WhiteHouse.gov and data.gov.uk.
+**Description:** "It is used as a back-end framework for at least 2.1% of all Web sites worldwide ranging from personal blogs to corporate, political, and government sites including WhiteHouse.gov and data.gov.uk.
 It is also used for knowledge management and business collaboration.
-The standard release of Drupal, known as Drupal core, contains basic features common to content management systems.”
+The standard release of Drupal, known as Drupal core, contains basic features common to content management systems."

 **Technical Specs:** PHP, MySQL